open-way-learning/owl-handbook/Outreach-Programming/Client_Engagement_Playbook.md

   * [The "Godin Method" of presentation design](https://www.presentationzen.com/presentationzen/2005/09/the_godin_metho.html)
   * [Leading Adult Learning Supporting Adult Development in Our Schools By: Eleanor Drago-Severson](https://www.corwin.com/books/leading-adult-learning-230518?srsltid=AfmBOopOiQlQRgdN9QhWTuunIAxUYufxqkNtng1PlDQ3ws7EGQX54XPu)

 ## **Appendix 2 \- Example Client Proposal**

 The following example shows a clean, plain-language proposal you can tailor to any district or school.
 It frames the “why,” outlines scope and milestones, and presents one all-in services price.
 It’s also designed to align with the OWL Estimator Tool and our preferred terms (≥45% margin floor, travel at cost, 2–3% ops/compliance on services, deposit, etc.) while staying district-friendly and jargon-free.
-You can quickly adapt it in the following ways:
+Note that when a proposal includes delivery by OWL Fellows/contractors, be sure the staffing pattern has already been vetted using the Contractor Staffing Decision Tree (Contractor Manual, Appendix D) and that the Estimator and Productive budget reflect that plan before sharing the proposal externally.
+You can quickly adapt this example in the following ways:

 * **For a proposal:** Make a copy and then update names, dates, focus areas, and the services total pulled from the Estimator.
 Keep travel as pass-through and include the light success measures.
 Remove all **\[OWL note\]** callouts before sending.